Registering a Telegraph Node

 Configure custom RPCs for all networks.

-Send enough funds to your Bridge Wallet on all supported networks.
+Send enough funds to your Bridge Wallet, created by script, on all supported networks, the minimum amount should be 0.01 ETH in native currency.

 Step 3: Fund the Bridge Wallet

-Send wTAO (only on ETH) and enough native gas tokens (e.g., ETH, BNB, MATIC, AVAX) to this wallet on all supported networks.
+Send enough native gas tokens (e.g., ETH, BNB, MATIC, AVAX) to this wallet on all supported networks.
+The minimum amount should be 0.01 ETH in native currency.

 The node will not register unless it holds enough funds.